These states have implemented stay-at-home orders. Here's what that means for you - Local News 8

 Under the executive order, which took effect March 22, civil fines and mandatory closures will be issued to businesses that don’t comply, Cuomo said.

-For essential workers who have to go out in public, Cuomo encouraged social distancing.
+For essential workers who must go out in public, Cuomo encouraged social distancing.
 Grocery stores, food delivery service and public transportation are still operational.

 Ohio